-Arm In Arm’s new Community Matters lecture series aims to bring together leaders passionate about the issues facing our area, raise awareness, and build connections that create sustainable impact for our community.
+Arm In Arm proudly launched Community Matters in late 2019.
+This new 3-part educational series aims to bring together leaders passionate about the issues facing our area, raise awareness, and build connections that create sustainable impact for our community.
 Each part in the series will tackle a topic connected to Arm In Arm’s three pillar programs: food, housing, and job support.

 Refreshments and Networking: 5:30pm – 6:00pm

 Panel Discussion: 6:00pm – 7:00pm